-This section describes the programming model for creating and accessing HDF5 virtual dataset (VDS).
+This section describes the programming model for creating and accessing HDF5 virtual datasets.

 The model is similar to the programming model for a regular HDF5 dataset and is summarized below.
 Please notice an additional step 2.d that is required for creating VDS.
 The steps 2.a – 2.e are described in detail in the subsections below.

-Programming model for VDS:
+Programming model for a VDS:

-Create datasets that comprise VDS (source datasets) (optional).
+Create datasets that comprise the VDS (the source datasets) (optional).

 Create VDS